TaSCA

 4. Facilitate access to financial support and literacy programming for all community members.

-Meet the leadership team PACE and the TKCB have selected manage the TaSCA project!
+Meet the leadership team the TKCB has selected manage the TaSCA project!

 Mr. Charles Mukasa – is Secondary School Teacher by profession, and has been for over 25 years.
 He graduated with a Bachelor’s degree in Education Management from Makerere University.
 He has worked in numerous secondary schools in Uganda, been a members of multiple school boards, and headed several science departments.
 He currently manages a primary school in Kasangati Gayaza.
 He is a member of, and a secondary schools’ examiner at Ugandan National Examinations Board, specializing in the subjects of Biology, Chemistry and Physics.
 Charles brings to the TaSCA project a vital understanding of the national secondary schools’ curriculum, and the Uganda education system.